elipousson/presentations/2016-06-21-explore-101-research.md

 3. Landscapes
 4. Public art and monuments

 Note: Thinking about historic places in terms of a typology can help you understand the similarities and differences between a place and comparable places.
 Some historians call groups of buildings as "assemblages" of buildings.

 These categories are based on the [Vernacular Architecture Forum downloadable slideshow](http://www.vernaculararchitectureforum.org/Tools-for-Education).

 --

 ![Columbus School, E. North Avenue, Baltimore, MD, November 12, 2014](https://c2.staticflickr.com/8/7792/18312114735_0f2435ce0a_b.jpg)

 Note: **Individual buildings** include houses, commercial buildings, and factories.
 Other individual structures could include bridges, tunnels, or dams.
-Also – this image is a different ratio than all the others and should be swapped out or re-cropped.

 --